ventolab/CellphoneDB/docs/RESULTS-DOCUMENTATION.md

 ![means](./cellphoneDB_computing_means.png)

-Only interactions involving receptors and ligands expressed by more than a fraction of the cells (`--threshold` default is 0.1, which is 10%) in the specific cluster are included.
-We generally do not consider that an interaction is feasible if one of their gene participants is expressed by less than 10% of cells (users can modify this fraction `--threshold`).
+Only interactions involving receptors and ligands expressed by more than a fraction of the cells (`threshold` default is 0.1, which is 10%) in the specific cluster are included.
+We generally do not consider that an interaction is feasible if one of their gene participants is expressed by less than 10% of cells (users can modify this fraction `threshold`).